Court: Ohio elections chief has leeway to expand drop boxes

 The court made clear that “nothing in this decision” prohibits LaRose from rescinding the order and issuing a new one and “he has the authority to do so.”

+“This decision makes clear that that was a political decision and not one with any basis in state law,” Ohio Democratic Chairman David Pepper said in a statement, calling on LaRose to drop the order.

-LaRose may face some public pressure to amend the order, particularly given a decision he has already made to allow a second dropbox in Democrat-heavy Cuyahoga County, home to Cleveland.
+LaRose may face wider public pressure to amend the order, particularly given a decision he has already made to allow a second dropbox in Democrat-heavy Cuyahoga County, home to Cleveland.

 His legal team argued in 11th-hour appellate court filings Friday that approval of that dropbox was irrelevant to the case, as it was approved as part of negotiations ordered in a separate federal lawsuit and is located essentially on the same site as the first.